 Don’t shy away from visiting Palermo in high season.
 I visited in the height of summer (mid July) and it was amazing.
 Not only is the beach just a short drive away, but the heat in the centre never felt too oppressive and I wasn’t fighting through hordes of British and American tourists (see my article about the problems related to overtourism here).
 In addition to that, the council makes a real effort to clean the streets up in time for summer so the city is cleaner than at other times of the year.

 That said, Palermo is definitely somewhere that you can visit during the cooler months.
-Even in January, Palermo is still around 15 degrees Celsius, and so visiting Palermo in the shoulder season (September/October or April/May) will still guarantee beautiful sunny days.
+Even in January, Palermo is still around 15 degrees Celsius, and so visiting Palermo in the shoulder season (September/October or April/May) will still guarantee beautiful sunny days (and quieter beaches!).

 Getting to Palermo